Cinnamon Roll French Toast Casserole takes cinnamon rolls to the next level in an ooey, gooey, delicious bake that’s perfect for the holidays!

-- In a separate bowl, combine eggs, milk, brown sugar, cinnamon, and vanilla.
+- In a separate bowl, combine eggs, milk, cinnamon, and vanilla.
 Whisk until combined.

 - Pour egg mixture over cinnamon rolls.

-- Prepare frosting by combining frosting from cans with 2 Tbsp. softened cream cheese and 1 Tbsp. milk.
+- Prepare icing by combining reserved cinnamon roll icing with ½ c. powdered sugar, 2 Tbsp. softened cream cheese, and 1 Tbsp. milk.
 Whisk until smooth.